rchildree/furman/ltn-315/syllabus.md

 ### Professor info
 Randall Childree ([randall.childree@furman.edu](mailto:randall.childree@furman.edu))
 Office hours: Furman Hall 128, TR 9:30 (or just email or ask!)

-> *quaedam tempora ēripiuntur nōbīs, quaedam subdūcuntur, quaedam effluunt: turpissima tamen est iactūra...*
-> Some amount of time is ripped away from us, some is stolen, some slips away: but to throw it away is obscene
->
-> — Seneca, *Ep.* 1.1

 ## Overview
 Close readings of Latin texts, focusing on advanced understanding of syntax and style, and approaches to translation.